CyanSorcery/blobun_mini/README.md

 ### Misc Files
 - `r_sfx.lua` was used as a sound effects lookup table, but isn't needed in the final version, as we just put the numbers directly into the code.
 It still contains the script we used to compress the number references.
 - `map_lut.p8` contains a lookup table for all the possible metatiles in the game.
 You can open that cartridge and import `s_game.png` to see it.
 These are loaded into the rightmost part of the pico8 map in-game, and are copied from to make up the main playfield.
-Please see the section on the Map Lookup Table for more.
+Please see the section on the Map Lookup Table for more. **Please do not modify this file!**
 - `s_stage_bg.p8` contains all the stage backgrounds, swapped out depending on which world you're in.

 ## Worldpak Conversion